-The simulated network scenarios are depicted in Figures 4 and 5.
-In both figures, the network topology is identical.
+The simulated network scenario is depicted in Figure 1.
 The network consists of two interconnected ATM switches which are connected to sources and destinations of ATM traffic.
 One of the switches is attached to the headend station of an HFC network; the HFC network itself has stations that are sources and destinations of ATM traffic.
 Traffic sources send either CBR or ABR traffic.
 The link bandwidth available to ABR traffic between the ATM switches is set to 6 Mbits/s.
-By making this link the bottleneck in all simulation scenarios, we enforce that the the ABR rate control algorithms are active throughout all simulations.

-In all simulation experiments we assume that cells are generated at a persistent constant rate for both ABR and CBR applications, set to 0.5 Mbits/s for the ABR applications and to 1.5 Mbits/s for CBR applications.
-The complete set of parameters for the simulations is given in Appendix A. In the simulations we measure the transient behavior of the system.
+By making this link the bottleneck in all simulation scenarios, we enforce that the ABR rate control algorithms are active throughout all simulations.
+In all simulation experiments we assume that cells are generated at a persistent constant rate for both ABR and CBR applications, set to 0.5 Mbits/s for the ABR applications and to 0.13 Mbits/s for CBR applications.
+The MAC simulation parameters are set according to Table 1.
+Table 2 describes the simulation parameters used for ABR sources, and Table 3 describes the parameters for ABR switches.
+The buffers sizes of all ATM switches are limited to 10,000 cells.

+In the simulations we measure the transient behavior of the system.
 Since it is our goal to study (1) the fairness of bandwidth allocation among ABR connections, and (2) the impact of delayed feedback on the ABR sources, we take the following measurements: